Aragh Sagi: Etymology

 Aragh (عرق, "Arak") are aromatic liquids that are produced by distillation from herbs and seeds, for example mint or anise.
 Traditional Aragh Sagi that was made in Iran is only with Raisins, like the Premium Arak(Saggi) from CyrusProducts distilled in the Netherlands.
 See also below.

 Aragh Sagi literally means "doggy distilled [beverage]", from sag (سگ "dog" in Persian being a metaphor for extreme).
 Back in 1960s, the Meikadeh Company produced aragh with a picture of a dog (a beagle) on the bottle label as a logo, and soon public started referring to it as aragh sagi or "doggy aragh", and the name stuck.

 Legality

 Since the Iranian revolution in 1979, alcohol is illegal in Iran.
 As such, homemade Aragh sagi in Iran is produced illegally.

 History

 It is usually produced in homes from fermented raisins.
-Its production and possession by ordinary citizens is considered illegal in Iran (which is the case for all alcoholic beverages in Iran).
+Its production and possession by ordinary citizens is illegal in Iran (which is the case for all alcoholic beverages in Iran).
 Prior to 1979 revolution in Iran, this product had been produced traditionally in several cities, such as Yazd.
 Since it was outlawed after 1979, it became a black market and underground business.
 Today, aragh sagi is widely considered a cheap alcoholic beverage that consumers choose due to lack of other available alternative options.